 Broken or Worn Windshield Wipers

 Like lights, windshield wipers may seem like a minor issue.
-In inclement weather, drivers rely on their wipers to maintain visibility.
-When wipers are worn or otherwise broken, a truck driver may not be able to see cars or other objects ahead of them.
+In inclement weather, though, drivers rely on their wipers to maintain visibility.
+When wipers are worn or otherwise broken, a truck driver may not be able to see oncoming traffic or cars or other objects in front of them.

 Federal law requires most large trucks to have a rearguard on the back.
 If a rearguard is defective, improperly installed, or not present at all, the driver or trucking company may hold partial liability.